albertkawmi/hungry-shark/README.md

 ### Mashing game controls on iOS Safari is not what it's intended for

 When furiously tapping the controls on a touch screen, the viewport can jump about, you can accidentally zoom in/out and it's just not very responsive.
-There are definitely better ways to controls a mobile game.
+There are definitely better ways to control a mobile game.

 These lines of CSS helped a bit and I would probably use them again: